Rocío Dúrcal

-María de los Ángeles de las Heras Ortiz (4 October 1944 – 25 March 2006), better known as Rocío Dúrcal (/es/), was a Spanish singer and actress with a career spanning more than four decades.
-She performed pop music, bolero, mariachi and romantic ballads and is widely regarded as one of the greatest Spanish singers of all time.
-Popular across Mexico and Latin America, she earned the sobriquet "Reina de las Rancheras" ("Queen of Rancheras").
+María de los Ángeles de las Heras Ortiz (4 October 1944 – 25 March 2006), known professionally as Rocío Dúrcal (/es/), was a Spanish singer and actress.
+Her career, which spanned more than four decades, began in the 1960s, when she established herself as an actress and singer thanks to the musical films she starred in.
+Later, she focused exclusively on her musical career, performing canción melódica, boleros, and rancheras, which led her to being considered one of the best Spanish-language singers of all time.

-In 1999, Dúrcal was inducted into the Hall of Fame for her versatility and anthemic songs.
-In 2005, she received a Latin Grammy Lifetime Achievement Award for singing and acting.
-Also in 2005 Dúrcal received the Life Achievement Award at the Spain's Music Awards, organized by The Spanish Society of Authors and Publishers (Sociedad General de Autores y Editores; SGAE).
-In 2023, Rolling Stone ranked Dúrcal at number 139 on its list of the 200 Greatest Singers of All Time.
+In Mexico she earned the sobriquet of Reina de las rancheras ("Queen of rancheras").
+In 1999, she was inducted into the Billboard Latin Music Hall of Fame for her versatility and anthemic songs.
+In 2005, she received the Latin Grammy Lifetime Achievement Award.
+Also in 2005, she received the Life Achievement Award at the Premios de la Música in Spain.
+In 2023, Rolling Stone ranked her at number 139 on its list of the 200 Greatest Singers of All Time.

 Career

-Dúrcal began her artistic career by participating in various radio song festivals and competitions, secretly supported by her paternal grandfather, who always believed in her talent and became her first fan.
-In 1959, with the approval of her parents, she participated in the television program Primer Aplauso, broadcast by Televisión Española.
-The theme that she chose for the contest was the traditional song "La Sombra Vendo".
-Madrid manager Luis Sanz was impressed by her talent and personality, and contacted the program for the name and address of the young contestant.
-Her stage name was formed by combining Rocío, a nickname her grandfather gave her because she reminded him of morning dew (rocío matutino), and the name of a city, Dúrcal, which she and Sanz randomly chose on a map.
+María de los Ángeles de las Heras Ortiz began her artistic career by participating in various radio song festivals and competitions, secretly supported by her paternal grandfather, who always believed in her talent and became her first fan.
+In 1959, with the approval of her parents, she participated in the television program Primer Aplauso, broadcast by Televisión Española (TVE).
+The theme that she chose for the contest was the traditional song "La sombra vendo".
+Luis Sanz, a manager who watched the show, was impressed by her talent and personality.
+He contacted TVE for the name and the address of the young contestant.
+Her stage name Rocío came from what she said was a nickname her grandfather gave her because she reminded him of morning dew (rocío matutino).
+For her stage surname, she and Sanz looked at a map of Spain on which she randomly pointed out the town of Dúrcal, in the province of Granada.